-The Company's core activities are conducted through five business lines, providing a well-balanced business portfolio that covers all key segments of the private medical services market.
-Disaggregation of revenue from contracts with customers by business line comprises the following major categories: clinics, stomatology, hospitals, laboratories and corporate.
+The Company's core activities are conducted through four business lines (due to the transfer of stomatology to another entity of the Group in April 2023 - there were five business lines in the previous year), providing a well-balanced business portfolio that covers all key segments of the private medical services market.
+Disaggregation of revenue from contracts with customers by business line comprises the following major categories: clinics, stomatology (moved starting with 2023, please see below), hospitals, laboratories and corporate.